 The more global governments integrate the use of cryptocurrency into their economies and markets, the more likely it is that cryptocurrency will become a full-fledged investment asset class.
 Cryptocurrency investors and traders closely follow regulatory changes related to cryptocurrency, as they are an indicator of the liquidity of cryptocurrency markets.
 Such changes put pressure on prices as they affect supply and demand levels.

 The influence of the major stock exchanges should be taken into account.
 These are the exchanges with the highest trading volume, and their prices are considered more “official.
-For example, if bitcoin rises on one of the major exchanges, quotes on other exchanges will surely follow.
+For example, if Bitcoin rises on one of the major exchanges, quotes on other exchanges will surely follow.
 This is because most traders closely follow the prices on the major exchanges and expect smaller exchanges to follow them through arbitrage and the actions of other traders.
-On the WhiteBIT exchange https://whitebit.com/markets, you can follow the price fluctuations of the cryptocurrencies you are interested in and trade and buy them safely and with low commissions.
+On the WhiteBIT exchange, you can follow the price fluctuations of the cryptocurrency coin price you are interested in and trade and buy them safely and with low commissions.

 Number of nodes